DaniBedmar/Nanometric-Systems-Simulation/Project_04_Solving_a_pdb_file/README.md

 a software to visualize and analyze large biomoelcular systems and molecular dynamics simulations.

-Therefore, we were tasked to chose between modifying a code that integrated Newton's laws or trying to identify a pdf file with VMD without any information.
+Therefore, we were tasked to chose between modifying a code that integrated Newton's laws or trying to solve a [problema pdb](https://github.com/DaniBedmar/Nanometric-Systems-Simulation/blob/main/Project_04_Solving_a_pdb_file/pdb_files/problema.pdb) file with VMD  but without any information.
 I chose this last option.

 #### Notes